ZTianle/Fairness-in-credit-scoring/README.md

 ### Identify Target Variable

 Based on the understanding of the data, our target variable would be a new crafted variable `outcome`, as results are saved as different variables in terms of different financial products.
+The variable `outcome` incorporate the final results of all financial products, including overdraft and loan.

-Additionally, we have the following loan status values:
+Additionally, we have the following application status values:

 1. You were offered the facility you wanted and took it
 2. You took the (PRODUCT) after issues, for example with the terms and conditions or the amount offered